-NOTE 1 - There is some question as to whether the interface between the Retrieval Radio Metric Data Production and Data Delivery Transfer Services specializations for the Validated Radio Metric Data Store Service is a pure file transfer or whether it contains some out-of-file, service-specific information.
-The resolution of this question will depend on the detailed specification of the Validated Radio Metric Data service, which is still vague as of this date (June 2014).
+NOTE 1 - There is some question as to whether the interface between the Retrieval Radiometric Data Production and Data Delivery Transfer Services specializations for the Validated Radiometric Data Store Service is a pure file transfer or whether it contains some out-of-file, service-specific information.
+The resolution of this question will depend on the detailed specification of the Validated Radiometric Data service, which is still vague as of this date (June 2014).

-Raw Data Radio Metric Service
+Raw Data Radiometric Service

-In the Retrieval configuration, the Raw Data Radio Metric service is configured using the following FGs:
+In the Retrieval configuration, the Raw Data Radiometric service is configured using the following ASCs:

-Retrieval Radio Metric Data Production; and
+Offline Data Storage; and

-Radio Metric Data Services.
+Data Transfer Services.

-Figure 4-8 illustrates the FGs and specializations used in the Retrieval configuration of the Raw Data Radio Metric service.
+Figure 4-8 illustrates the ASCs and SCs used in the Retrieval configuration of the Raw Data Radiometric service.

-Figure 4-8: FG Specializations Used in Raw Data Radio Metric Retrieval Configuration
+Figure 4-8: SCs Used in Raw Data Radiometric Retrieval Configuration

-Table 4-7: FG Characteristics in Raw Data Radio Metric Retrieval Configuration
+Table 4-7: ASC Characteristics in Raw Data Radiometric Retrieval Configuration